Skip to content

 In the above script example, it is mainly divided into three parts:

-1. Data Query: Through DQL querying all metrics (re(.*)), calculating the average value of the duration field grouped by each host, while returning the service, span_id, and status fields. limit 1 means only return 1 result;
+1. Data Query: Query all metrics (re(.*)) via DQL, calculate the average value of the duration field for each host group, and return the service, span_id, status fields, limit 1 means only 1 result is returned;

 2. Data Processing:

-host = dql_series_get(data1,"host") # Extract the `host` field from the query results
+host = dql_series_get(data1,"host") # Extract the `host` field from the query result

 service = dql_series_get(data1,"service") # Extract the `service` field